scalacenter/course-management-tools/docs/workflows.md

 ### Setting `test` folders

 The first setting we find in the configuration file is `cmt.test-code-folders`.
-This setting is a list that, in the case of `lunatech-beginner-quarkus-course-v2`, contains a single item `src/test`.
+This setting is a list that, in the case of `lunatech-beginner-quarkus-course-v2`, contains two items, `src/test` and `src/main/resources/META-INF/resources`.

 When a student moves between different exercises, CMT will pull in any code residing in the folder(s) contained in this setting while leaving any other code unchanged.
+Before pulling any file, a check is made to ensure that the student hasn't modified any of the files.
+If that is the case, the command is aborted showing an appropriate error message.

 ### Setting `README` files

 The setting `cmt.read-me-file` is a list of files or folders (in this example a single file name `README.md`) that are assumed to provide exercise specific information (such as exercise instructions).

 As with the `test` setting, this file or files are pulled in when moving between exercises.